 Bells were not typical features in traditional Japanese gardens but found their way to wealthy art collectors when Japanese government taxes forced Buddhist temples to sell their treasures in the early 1870s.
 The Huntington’s bell was purchased from Asian art dealer Nathan J. Sargent in 1914.
 Originally from the Chofuku temple in Yoshida, Ehime Perfecture, the bell is inscribed with its prior location, original date of casting, and the bell’s sponsors and donors.
 The large central vertical inscription recites a formulaic prayer translated to “Hail, great teacher, universal adamantine illuminator” in offer to the temple’s sect founder.

 Harry Bertoia (1915-1978)

-Location: Dorothy Collins Brown Garden in front of Virginia Steele Scott Galleries
+Location: Dorothy Collins Brown Garden north of the Virginia Steele Scott Galleries